kirana-bergstrom/DCI-distributions/README.md

 ## Paper Information

-- **Title:** [A DISTRIBUTIONS-BASED APPROACH TO DATA-CONSISTENT INVERSION]
+- **Title:** A Distributions-based Approach to Data-consistent Inversion
-- **Authors:** [K. O. Bergstrom], [T. D. Butler], [T. M. Wildey]
+- **Authors:** K. O. Bergstrom, T. D. Butler, T. M. Wildey
-- **Published in:** [SIAM SISC]
+- **Submitted to:** SIAM Journal on Scientific Computing (SISC)

 ## Repository Structure

 The repository is organized as follows:

-- `src/`: This directory contains the source code for implementing the algorithms and conducting experiments discussed in the paper.
+- `src`: This directory contains the source code for implementing the algorithms and conducting experiments discussed in the paper.

-- `data/`: This directory holds any necessary datasets used in the experiments.

-- `examples/`: This section contains usage examples, sample inputs, and expected outputs to guide users in reproducing the results.
+- `examples`: This directory contains usage examples, needed data, and expected outputs to guide users in reproducing the results.

 ## Reproducing Results